onelogin/terraform-provider-onelogin/README.md

 - apps_id [string] - (Required) The apps_id that this resource belongs to
 - match [string] - (Optional) Indicates how conditions should be matched.
 - actions [list of objects] - (Optional) .
 The following properties compose the object schema :
-  - value [list of strings] - (Optional) Only applicable to provisioned and set\_-actions.
+  - value [list of strings] - (Optional) Only applicable to provisioned and set\_\* actions.
 Items in the array will be a plain text string or valid value for the selected action.
   - action [string] - (Optional) The action to apply
 - name [string] - (Optional) Rule Name
 - conditions [list of objects] - (Optional) An array of conditions that the user must meet in order for the rule to be applied..
 The following properties compose the object schema :